Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 This is an updated version of the online "telephone pictionary" app [blowyourfaceoff.com](https://blowyourfaceoff.com), using more modern tooling.
 The goal is to get away from php and the heartbeat model for syncing game state between players.
 I instead opted for firebase real-time database subscription.

-At it's core, this version is built on Vue.js in Vite, but in order to capture some older work, it also uses a Stencil.js component library.
-All this is wrapped up not so neatly into a turborepo with pnpm.
+This project started as a Vue+Vite app backed by some stencil.js webcomponents to capture some older work.
+In order to make future migrations easier, I'm moving the more reusable bits out into a typescript utils package.

 ## Running